Subscribe to stay updated

 This process doesn’t release any bad chemicals into the soil, either.

 Economics of scale

-But since kraft paper and cardboard are such a widely used product, the production and recycling process is incredibly efficient.
+But since kraft and cardboard are such widely used products, the production and recycling process is incredibly efficient.

 If a brand wants to minimise its carbon footprint, brown paper and cardboard are a great option.

 Kraft paper is something we come across daily.

 Its versatility for both boxes and paper gives it a place in your packaging suite as both the protector and a canvas for your branding.